Fay Ripley: Personal life

 Ripley met English actor James Purefoy when the two were starring in the eponymous roles in a college production of Romeo and Juliet in 1983.
 They began an 11-year relationship that ended when Ripley was 27.
 She was single for five years, before being introduced to Australian actor Daniel Lapaine at a party hosted by mutual friends.
 Neither of them thought the other was interested in dating and they drifted apart.

 After meeting again on separate holidays in New York, they began dating and married in October 2001 in a ceremony in Tuscany, Italy.
 Ripley gave birth to the couple's first child, daughter Parker, in October 2002.
 She gave birth to son Sonny in October 2006.

 Ripley is a patron of several charities and causes.
 In 2007 she took part in What's it going to take?, a campaign by Women's Aid to raise awareness of domestic abuse against women.
 She visited Tanzania with ActionAid in October 2008 to raise awareness of child sponsorship.
 While in the country, Ripley visited community projects set up by ActionAid in Bagamoyo and Mkuranga.
 Ripley was already sponsoring a child and had been asked by ActionAid to participate in a visit but had always declined because of conflicts with her work.

 Ripley also fronted a "Climate Action Now" protest with novelist Rebecca Frayn and actress Rula Lenska in 2008, opposing government support of the then planned third runway at Heathrow Airport.

+She is the cousin of former England footballer, Stuart Ripley.